 3. Can you set up a proper office?

 Another key question you should ask yourself is whether you can set up a proper, well-functioning office space which won’t let you down.
 We’re talking about having the necessary tools and equipment which will ensure smooth sailing when it comes to your daily workload, which involves everything from a good laptop to a well-structured notebook.

 4. How is your internet connection?

 Speaking of tools and utilities, a professional remote worker’s most important piece of kit is a speedy, reliable internet connection.
-Make sure your service provider can offer that, because there’s nothing worse when initiating a conference call with a potential client than a bad, slow connection.
+Make sure your service provider can offer that because there’s nothing worse when initiating a conference call with a potential client than a bad, slow connection.

 5. Can you afford alternative office spaces?

 If you don’t have the means or the space to set up a private office in your own home, then you’ll need to find a place in your area where you can have access to one (preferably a coworking hub).
-Before you pay for a monthly membership, ask yourself whether or not you can afford one, especially if you’re just starting out in your entrepreneurial journey and you client base isn’t too stable yet.
+Before you pay for a monthly membership, ask yourself whether or not you can afford one, especially if you’re just starting out on your entrepreneurial journey and your client base isn’t too stable yet.

 6. Can you maintain a healthy work-life balance?